cchesser/java-perf-workshop/docs/content/docs/intro/_index.md

 jcmd <PID> Thread.print
 ```

-:bulb: You need to be the same OS user when invoking the command as the target JVM.
+💡 You need to be the same OS user when invoking the command as the target JVM.

 So, using our earlier example, this would be: